The HiSET is one of 2 available high school equivalency exams in the U.S. The other option is the GED test.

 When you take the HiSET exam in a computer-formatted version, you can skip questions if you don’t know the answer immediately and come back to them later, review questions, change your answers later, and see if you missed any of the questions.

 When you’re working on your essay, please keep in mind to budget your precious time.
-You’ll need the time to think about what’s given in the prompt, you’ll have to plan your response carefully, and write your best possible essay.
+You’ll need the time to think about what’s given in the prompt, and you’ll have to plan your response carefully and write your best possible essay.

 When you’ve finished your essay, you should check for errors.